-Portland is commonly identified as an exemplary planning model, with a pleasurably European-feeling downtown, a serious commitment to sustainability, a uniquely high level of public engagement, and, of course, a robust transit system of light rail and streetcars3 (c.f.
+Portland is commonly identified as an exemplary planning model, with a pleasurably European-feeling downtown, a serious commitment to sustainability, a uniquely high level of public engagement, and, of course, a robust transit system of light rail and streetcars (c.f.
 Ozawa 2004; Walton 2004).
 The Congress for New Urbanism praised the Portland Streetcar as "one of the most successful and cost-effective economic development drivers anywhere in America in the new millennium" (Steuteville 2016).
-Discourses of the city as a well-planned ecotopia are so omnipresent that articles critiquing Portland city planning inevitably begin by outlining this perception (Cox 2009; Goodling 2015).
+Discourses of the city as a well-planned ecotopia are so omnipresent that articles critiquing Portland city planning inevitably begin by outlining this perception (Cox 2009; Goodling et al. 2015).
 This reflects both a reality and a very successful branding effort.
-While all of major elements of Portland livability and planning (light rail and transit-oriented development, bike lanes, an urban growth boundary, community engagement in and public feedback on the planning process, and strong discursive, if not material, support for equity) are by now commonplace in cities, its commitment to these elements of smart growth has a notably long history.
-As such, it provides an ideal case for examining the intersection of smart growth planning, transit, and affordability pressures induced by gentrification.
+While all of major elements of Portland livability and planning (light rail and transit-oriented development, bike lanes, an urban growth boundary, community engagement in the planning process, and strong discursive, if not material, support for equity) are now common in cities, Portland's commitment to these elements of smart growth has a notably long history.
+As such, Portland provides a good case for examining the intersection of smart growth planning, transit, and affordability pressures induced by gentrification.

-Portland's urban history up until the 1970s mirrored national suburbanization trends-the city's population stagnated while its suburbs exploded; it catered to automobile access by bulldozing the central city for highways and surface parking lots; and it engaged in prototypical urban renewal programs that involved the wholesale demolition of the "blighted" South Auditorium and Central Albina neighborhoods (Goodling 2015).
+Portland's urban history up until the 1970s mirrored national suburbanization trends: the city's population stagnated while its suburbs exploded; it catered to automobile access by bulldozing the central city for highways and surface parking lots; and it engaged in prototypical urban renewal programs that involved the wholesale demolition of the "blighted" South Auditorium and Central Albina neighborhoods (Goodling et al. 2015).
 Transit ridership hit a low of 16 million annual rides in 1971, down from 160 million in 1944 (TriMet 2015).
-A sea change in planning was brewing, however, with community activists in inner neighborhoods like Corbett-Terwilliger and the Northwest District organizing to resist clearance (Abbott 1983) while the newly organized TriMet centralized transit operations and began planning for growth.
-Neil Goldschmidt, an insurgent progressive with a base of power in the neighborhood activist movement and a strong orientation towards transit investment and downtown revitalization, was elected to the City Council in 1970 and winning the mayoral election in 1972.
-Goldschmidt, and his base of support in neighborhood activists, forcefully shifted Portland into a new model of growth with transit and revitalization, built on the bones of the urban form generated by earlier streetcar-oriented development (Abbott 1983).
+A sea change in planning was brewing, however, with community activists in inner neighborhoods like Corbett-Terwilliger and the Northwest District organizing to resist clearance while the newly organized TriMet centralized transit operations and began planning for growth (Abbott 1983).
+Neil Goldschmidt, an insurgent progressive with a power base in the neighborhood activist movement and a strong supporter of transit investment and downtown revitalization, was elected to the City Council in 1970 and won the mayoral election in 1972.
+Goldschmidt, and his base of neighborhood activists, forcefully shifted Portland into a new model of growth with transit and revitalization, built on the bones of the urban form generated by earlier streetcar-oriented development (Abbott 1983).

-3 Buses currently carry about 200,000 riders per weekday in the metro area, compared to 120,000 light rail riders and 15,000 streetcar riders, though it is the rail system which earns outside accolades.
+$^{^4}$ Buses currently carry ~200,000 riders per weekday in the metro area, compared to 120,000 light rail riders and 15,000 streetcar riders, though it is the rail system which earns outside accolades.